boltops-tools/terraspace-docs/_docs/tfvars/layering.md

     1-base.auto.tfvars  2-prod.auto.tfvars
     $

+## Other Ways to Set Variables

+There are other ways to specific tfvar files:

+* Specify the terraspace `--var-files` option on-the-fly.
+* Specify var files with [CLI Args]({% link _docs/cli/args.md %}).
+* Create a `config/terraform.tfvars` file that will gets built.
+* Specify tfvar files in the top-level `seed` folder.
+Covered more in [Additional Lookups]({% link _docs/tfvars/lookups.md %}).
+* Use the Terraform native `TF_VAR_name` env variables.
+Covered here: [Terraform Env Vars](https://www.terraform.io/docs/commands/environment-variables.html)

-The layering examples here only cover the tip of the iceburg.
-Terraspace Layering is rich in support to allow usage of the same infrastructure code to multiple environments, regions, accounts, providers, etc. More details in: [Full Layering]({% link _docs/tfvars/full-layering.md %}).
+The variables and layering examples here only cover the tip of the iceburg.
+Terraspace has rich layering support.
+It allows you to use the same infrastructure code and create multiple environments in different regions, accounts, providers, etc. More details in: [Full Layering]({% link _docs/tfvars/full-layering.md %}).